dkauf42/bayota/README.md

 ├── sandbox                <- Project for automated generation of valid BMP input files for use with CAST │   └── ...
 │
-├── jnotebooks             <- Jupyter notebooks for interactively accessing and running the bayota projects │   └── ...
+├── scripts                <- Jupyter notebooks and other scripts for interactively accessing and running the bayota projects │   └── ...
 │
 ├── definitions.py         <- Specifies top-level directory information